horshack-dpreview/RollingShutter/README.md

  - Chose a shutter speed of 1/2000, ISO of 12,800, and the largest aperture supported by the lens (smallest f-stop number)
  #### Initial Camera Settings
+ - **Turn off all lens corrections - they will distort the projection of the LED bands and introduce error into the measurement**
  - Set the camera to the fully-electronic shutter mode.
 Do not select the EFCS or mechanical shutter modes.
 Some cameras only offer the electronic shutter mode when using a special setting on the mode dial - for example, the Canon M50 requires you to use the "Creative" mode setting and silent mode to access the electronic shutter.
  - Turn off body and/or lens stabilization
  - Set the camera to raw-only capture